The following information is considered when admissions decisions are made for the UTC I-O program:

 - A formula score based on the overall undergraduate GPA, GRE Verbal, and GRE Quantitative scores.

 - Three letters of recommendation.
 We would like to have at least one letter from someone from whom you have taken a college level course.
+Letters should be accompanied by the online recommender ratings form.

-- A personal Statement of Purpose.
+- A personal Statement of Purpose (detailed below).

 - A resume/curriculum vita.